calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 My commentary
 > I wanted to do a meaningful job.
 > When I started teaching; I had passion and energy, but it was wild passion and energy, I did not really have the skills or focus to back up what I wanted to do.
+> I wanted to stand on desks and use humour in my lessons.
 > I felt conflict between my ideals as a teacher and the other staff.
 > Could I do this profession?
-> Could I still be me and do this job?
+> Could I still be me *and* do this job?

 Where do you feel you stand on this?